RunSociety – Asia's Leading Online Running MagazineRunSociety – Asia's Leading Online Running Magazine

 Experts recommend that when you begin stair climbing for exercise, you should start slow.
 Start with a 10 minute session three times per week of stair climbing and slowly build up to more time as your endurance increases.

-When you first begin stair climbing for exercise, pay attention to any pain that you may experience in the knees, back, hips or ankles.
+When you first begin climbing stair for exercise, pay attention to any pain that you may experience in the knees, back, hips or ankles.
 Over time, build up to 30 minute session of stair climbing to reap the most benefits from climbing up the stairs.

 Stair Climbing vs. Running